Pavle Blažarić: Liberation wars

 In the First Balkan War, Blažarić was the commander of the Lukovo Chetnik Detachment which liberated the Christian population of Pristina from the Ottoman Turks in 1912.
 In the Second Balkan War, he was the commander of the Third Volunteer Brigade (Dobrovoljačka Brigada).
 In the Great War, he was appointed the commander of the 3rd Border Section with the task of preventing Albanian Kachaks and Bulgarian Komitadji (sponsored by IMRO/VMRO) from entering Serbia.
 He then joined the Serbian army's retreat through Albania from late 1915 to 1916 and participated in the fighting on the Salonika front.
 After the wars, he carried out various military duties as head of the Prizren Military District until 1926, when he took his retirement.

 He also wrote a memoir about his experiences in the Second Balkan War.
 He gave "valuable data regarding the mood of the Serbian and Bulgarian army, commanders of individual units, soldiers on both sides."
+And in them he admits that the local population in the town of Kavadarci in Vardar Macedonia and its surroundings offered mass armed resistance to the Serbian troops and assisted in one way or another the Bulgarian units fighting against them.
 He held King Peter I of Serbia in high esteem.

 In World War II he was tasked with evacuating retired officers from the Kingdom of Yugoslavia to Thessaloniki.
 He was imprisoned by the Germans but was released from prison in 1942 when he got too ill.

 He died in Jarinje in 1947.